 Skin types are genetically determined ways in which the epidermis reacts to the environment and topical products.
 Although skin can change over time due to both genetic and environmental factors, it is important to know how your skin will react to various factors in order to find the right balance in treating and preventing skin conditions.
 Through the Fitzpatrick Skin Type classification system, developed in 1975 by Dr. Thomas Fitzpatrick, each person’s unique skin type can be determined based on genetic disposition, reaction to sun exposure, and more.
 The better you understand your unique skin type, the better you can take care of it in the years to come.

 There are a variety of factors that impact the skin, including water and oil content, as well as sensitivity.
 Weather, illnesses, medication or even hot baths or showers can all have a detrimental impact on the epidermis.
-Allison Clement, MD, and Amber Littlefield, FNP-C, at The Skin Studios in Lake Charles, Louisiana, will help you seek out the best options available to suit your individual needs.
+Allison Clement, MD at The Skin Studios in Lake Charles, Louisiana, will help you seek out the best options available to suit your individual needs.
 Contact us at (337) 474-1220 for additional information and how you can benefit from proper care.

 Skin conditions like acne are not classified as genetic and are usually indicators of an underlying concern.
 However, there are four main characteristics of the skin and each of these skin type characteristics have conditions that are more commonly associated with them.